7:35 min. digital video

 Originally from the western suburbs of Chicago, Kessner moved to Los Angeles in 2006 and quickly made camping and hiking in vast, open landscapes integral parts of her practice, striving to embody the quietude, wonder and disorientation of these journeys in visual media.
 The bulk of her work employs colors and forms drawn from specific moments to evoke mystery, hope or fleeting awe, and to present delicate considerations of language and symbols.
 The gravity of these themes is frequently undercut by subtle humor, generally revealed through titles or text containing clichés and pop psychological terminology, which belies a self-awareness that doesn’t take the work too seriously.

-For ten years, Kessner taught at the Armory Center for the Arts in Pasadena, CA and several other institutions in the LA area.
+Kessner teaches at College of the Redwoods in Eureka, CA. Prior to relocating to Northern California, she taught for ten years at the Armory Center for the Arts in Pasadena, CA and several other institutions in the LA area.
 Her group exhibitions include LACE, PØST and Pico House Gallery in Los Angeles, Armory Center for the Arts and Surrogate Gallery in Pasadena, and Centro Cultural Montjuic, Barcelona, Spain.
 She also created large-scale public art for the Cities of Pasadena, CA and Oak Park, IL.
 Her first solo show was at Platform in Highland Park, LA in 2013.
-Kessner received an MFA from Art Center Collage of Design after completing an AB at the University of Chicago.
+Kessner received her MFA from Art Center Collage of Design after completing an AB at the University of Chicago.